dev-b8u8-github1/terraform-aws-ec2-b8u8ec2/examples/basic-usage/README.md

-# Simple Basic Use case
+# Simple Basic use case

-Example use case with sensible defaults
+Example use case with sensible defaults\

-Terraform Module to Provision an EC2 Instance running Apache Not intendend for production use please
-Just showcasing how to create a public module on Terraform
+Note: This is NOT intendend for production use please Just showcasing how to create a module on Terraform\

 ## Usage